Writes Wayne Madsen at Wayne Madsen Report:

 "Bodies arrived severely fragmented, melted and disfigured," said Jumaa Saqa'a, a doctor at the Shifa hospital, in Gaza City.
 "We found internal burning of organs, while externally there were minute pieces of shrapnel.
 When we opened many of the injured people we found dusting on their internal organs."

 It is not clear whether the injuries come from a new weapon.
-The Israeli military declined to detail the weapons in its arsenal, but denied reports that the injuries came from a Dense Inert Metal Explosive (Dime), an experimental weapon
+The Israeli military declined to detail the weapons in its arsenal, but denied reports that the injuries came from a Dense Inert Metal Explosive (Dime), an experimental weapon.

 --END--